Sabercat-Robotics-4146-FRC/Engineering_Notebook-2017/Mechanical.md

 ### The Rope

  We ended up designing the climber later, and created a spool to coil up the rope, which was relatively narrow in respect to the rest of the back of the robot.
 To fix this, we implemented another system above the climber to move the rope into the narrower mouth of the climber.
 In terms of our drive train, we finalized on a torque-heavy robot to be hard to defend and block against, especially in the final rounds.

+###Game Strategy Update from 3/9- 3/12

+As we competed at NAU, we noticed something during competition.
+Gearbots, everywhere.
+Almost no robot had tried for fuel, opting instead to specialize in gear, and climbing,  which is the most efficient way to score points.
+Although we had forecasted this, our strategy for fuel soon became too inconvenient in this Regional match.
+The way to be competitive was to race for gears, or block the other team from doing so.
+Since our team was built sturdily like a tank, we soon became the defensive robot in the game, as agile and faster robots would race around getting gears, and we would aid our alliance by hindering the opposing team.
+With some tricky and strategic driving, we would block one of the two areas around the DAVIT, and be an immovable wall to get around.
+This proved to get us far in the match, as we became the third pick for the 2nd highest ranked alliance in the finals.
  [TODO: reorder the information about rivnuts and manufacturing/sheet metal etc so it is in an order that makes sense]

 ## *Design Goals and Principles*